CarlosCuezva/dashboards-Grafana-Teslamate/README.md

 ## Donations

-Hello!
+Hi!

-If you like my work and want to support me, you can invite me a coffee, I´ll appreciate a lot!
+If you like my work and want to support me, you can invite me a coffee, I'll appreciate a lot!
 Your support will help me to continue improving these contents.

 Thanks!